mrnajiboy/telegram-bulk-downloader/README.md

 ### Finding Chat/Topic/Message IDs:
 The easiest way to find these IDs is to use the [Desktop](https://desktop.telegram.org/) or [Web](https://web.telegram.org/) app, right-click on any message, or create a new message and post, then select 'Copy Message Link' to parse the IDs from the URL.

-The URL has the following structure: https://t.me/c/XXXXXXXXXX/YYYY/ZZZZ.
+The URL has the following structure: https://t.me/c/XXXXXXXXXX/YYYY/ZZZZ.<br>
-The Chat ID is the XX.. portion of the URL with -100 prepended. (i.e. -1001234567891 or -1001987654321) The Topic ID is the YYYY portion of the URL.
+The Chat ID is the XX.. portion of the URL with -100 prepended. (i.e. -1001234567891 or -1001987654321)<br>
+The Topic ID is the YYYY portion of the URL.<br>
 The Message ID is the ZZZZ portion of the URL.

 ### Wiping Data